victormier/vagrant-rails-test/README.md

 ## Install

-Note: *If you're starting from a clean machine a good way to start is to install all the required stuff via my dotfiles: [https://github.com/victormier/dotfiles](https://github.com/victormier/dotfiles) with (this install some other stuff):*
+Note: *If you're starting from a clean machine a good way to start is to install all the required stuff via my dotfiles: [https://github.com/victormier/dotfiles](https://github.com/victormier/dotfiles) with (this installs some other stuff):*

 ```
 git clone https://github.com/victormier/dotfiles.git ~/.dotfiles